antonyorton/PileResponse.jl/docs/src/tutorial.md

 ````

 ## Load carried by pile shaft at capacity
-We can now view the load carried by the pile with depth.\
+We can now plot the load carried by the pile shaft with depth.\
 \
-We set the applied load as the pile capacity
+We set the applied load as the pile capacity.

 ````@example tutorial
 applied_load = pile_capacity_MN;
 nothing #hide
 ````

-Then calculate the load versus depth
+Then calculate the load versus depth.

 ````@example tutorial
 mydepth, myload = prs.get_load_vs_depth(depth_m, qc_MPa, Ic, applied_load, pile_ult_load, pile_length, pile_diameter, pile_type);